-ETHERNET 1, 2, 3, 4 Green, Orange.
-These numbered LEDs, corresponding with the numbered ports on the Router's back panel, serve three purposes: (1) The green LED lights up when the Router is connected to a device through the corresponding port at 10/100, (2) The orange LED lights up when you are connected at 1,000 Mbps (1 Gigabit), and (3) If the LED is flashing, then the Router is sending or receiving data over that port.
+ETHERNET 1, 2, 3, 4 Green.
+These numbered LEDs, corresponding with the numbered ports on the Router's back panel, serve two purposes.
+The LED lights up when the Router is connected to a device through the corresponding port.
+If the LED is flashing, the Router is sending or receiving data over that port.